 And this is what the stitching looks like on the back.
 The stitching is straight, even and has great tension even on the two layers of fabric.
 I did have the IDT system engaged and I used the open toed embroidery foot so I can see the sewing lines easily.

 Choosing the thread for the decorative stitches is always lots of fun.
 A heavier weight thread such as a 30 would stand out very nicely, a 12 weight which is really thick would definitely stand out and a 50 weight thread which is an average weight thread would show up but not stand out.
 I decided on a 50 weight cotton thread.
-To make threading the needle easier the Pfaff Passport 2.0 does come with a built in needle threader.
-One of my favourite features on a sewing machine seeing how my eyes are getting worse the older I get.
+To make threading the needle easier the Pfaff Passport 2.0 does come with a built-in needle threader.
+One of my favorite features on a sewing machine seeing how my eyes are getting worse the older I get.

-It’s also very important to use the appropriate sized needle for the weight of thread being used.
+It’s also very important to use the appropriately sized needle for the weight of thread being used.
 I’m using an 80/12 for the 50 weight thread.
 If I was using 30 weight thread I would choose a 90/14 needle and a 100/16 needle for the 12 weight thread.

 Three different stitches per block is what I wanted and since the Passport 2.0 has a stitch library of 70 there were plenty to choose from.
-Remember the stitch menu is on the right hand side of the sewing machine on a slide out card.
+Remember the stitch menu is on the right-hand side of the sewing machine on a slide out card.
 I did want the stitch to be equal on either side of the seam line so didn’t have quite as much variety but still enough to have to make a decision or two.
 I could use the satin stitch as one of the stitches but since I used it yesterday I’ll try out some new ones today.

 Crazy Patch Block #1